Contact open books with flexible pages: Introduction

 \subsection{Acknowledgements}

-We thank Oleg Lazarev, Klaus Niederkr\"uger, Roger Casals and Sylvain Courte for helpful comments.
-We are particularly grateful to Otto Van-Koert for his clarifications concerning monodromies of contact open books.
+We thank Oleg Lazarev, Klaus Niederkr\"uger, Roger Casals, and Sylvain Courte for helpful comments.
+We are particularly grateful to Otto Van-Koert for his clarifications concerning monodromies of contact open books, Zhengyi Zhou for explanations about symplectic homology as well as the anonymous referee for their careful reading and perceptive remarks.